 The world is demanding responsibly produced palm oil, and Malaysia is delivering.
 The country has developed its own stringent certification program, Malaysian Sustainable Palm Oil (MSPO), specifically for the needs of both people and planet.
-The country has an aggressive goal of certifying 100 percent of its palm oil by the end of the 2019.
+Achieving MSPO became mandatory as of 2020, and the country is working toward 100% compliance.

 Malaysia’s progress has been significant especially when compared to other certification schemes.

-- The MSPO program was launched in 2015 and has certified more than 42 percent of Malaysia’s palm-planted land as of June 2019 (2.45 million of 5.85 million hectares).
+- The MSPO program was launched in 2015 and has certified more than 60 percent of Malaysia’s palm-planted land as of October 2019.

 - The Indonesian Sustainable Palm Oil certification program was launched in 2011 and has certified nearly 30 percent of Indonesia’s palm-planted land as of March 2019 (4.1 million of 10.2 million hectares).